aspose-drawing/Aspose.Drawing-Documentation/net/developer-guide/working-with-text-and-fonts/_index.md

 1. Use the DrawString method to draw formatted text

 {{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-TextFonts-FormatText-FormatText.cs" >}}
-## **Text Styles - Hinting**
+## **Text Hinting**
-Text styles can be specified using the API.
-The following C# code shows how to work with text styles hinting.
+Text hinting mode can be specified using the API.
+The following C# code shows how to set the grid fitting mode.

 1. Instantiate a Bitmap object
 1. Instantiate a Graphics object with the bitmap object
-1. Use the TextRenderingHint property of the Graphics object to specify required Text Style Hinting
+1. Use the TextRenderingHint property of the Graphics object to specify the hinting mode
-1. Use the DrawText method to draw text with defined style
+1. Use the DrawText method to draw text with the defined mode

 {{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-TextFonts-Hinting-Hinting.cs" >}}

-The following helper function is used for drawing text with hinting.
+The following helper function is used for drawing text.

 {{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-TextFonts-Hinting-HintingDrawText.cs" >}}
 ## **Installed Fonts**